 Ellen DeGeneres cites mutual understanding as the reason her relationship to Portia de Rossi is so strong.
 "When we got married, Portia's line was, 'It's good to be loved.
 It's profound to be understood.'
 And she understands me because that is the best gift anyone could have ever given me," the talkshow host says.

 Neil Patrick Harris

-How do John and Chrissy Teigen manage to stay so in love all the time?
-"You just have to make time for each other, go on little trips like we did for her birthday and go to dinner just the two of you sometimes," Legend said in 2016.
-"You still have to have romance time."
+Wondering how John Legend and Chrissy Teigen manage to stay so in love all of the time?
+"You just have to make time for each other," the "All of Me" singer remarks.
+"Go on little trips like we did for her birthday, and go to dinner just the two of you sometimes.
+You still have to have romance time."

-Earlier this year, Kristen Bell (who's been married to Dax Shepard since 2013) took to Instagram to share some marriage advice to her newly wedded friends.
-"Vulnerability always begets connection and intimacy.
-Stay vulnerable with each other. in 10 years, when the dopamine has waned, remember: Life is a crazy ride.
-It’s a privilege to go through it wit ha partner.
+For Kristen Bell, who has been married to Dax Shepard since 2013, letting your guard down is essential for a thriving marriage.
+"Vulnerability always begets connection and intimacy," The Good Place actress wrote on Instagram.
+"Stay vulnerable with each other.
+In 10 years, when the dopamine has waned, remember: Life is a crazy ride.
+It’s a privilege to go through it with a partner.
 Take necessary separateness.
 It will make your marriage better.
-Loving someone despite their faults, failings or other character defects is the most powerful loving thing you can do.
+Loving someone despite their faults, failings, or other character defects is the most powerful, loving thing you can do.
 Rejoice in what makes the other person happy, and allow them their individual interests.
 Know that everyone is doing the best they can with what they’ve got.
-So get a bigger emotional toolbox to fix your problems."
+So, get a bigger emotional toolbox to fix your problems."

 Sarah Jessica Parker